You are here

 Lucy Corin

 Lucy Corin is a fiction writer.
-She is the author of two short story collections One Hundred Apocalypses and Other Apocalypses (McSweeney's Books, 2013); The Entire Predicament (Tin House Books, 2007), and the novel Everyday Psychokillers: A History for Girls (FC2 in 2004).
-Her second novel, The Swank Hotel, is forthcoming from Graywolf Press in 2021.
-Her work has appeared in journals including American Short Fiction, Ploughshares, Conjunctions, and Tin House Magazine, and in anthologies such as New Amercian Stories (Vintage Contemporaries).
-She was an American Academy of Arts and Letters John Guare Writers Fund Rome Prize Fellow at the American Academy in Rome in 2012-13 and won a 2016 Fellowship in Literature from the NEA.
+She is the author of the novel The Swank Hotel, (Graywolf, 2021) as well as the short story collections One Hundred Apocalypses and Other Apocalypses (McSweeney's Books, 2013), and The Entire Predicament (Tin House Books, 2007), and the novel Everyday Psychokillers: A History for Girls (FC2 in 2004).
+Her work has appeared in Harpers, American Short Fiction, Ploughshares, Conjunctions, and Tin House Magazine, and in anthologies such as New American Stories (Vintage Contemporaries).
+She's been the recipient of the American Academy of Arts and Letters John Guare Writers Fund Rome Prize, a Fellowship in Literature from the NEA, and a Guggenheim Fellowship in Fiction.

 Publication Spotlight